 And when she checked again Airbnb representatives had taken over the situation.

-The host cannot wait for dinner to be over.
-Airbnb sent him home
+The host cannot wait for you to be done with your dinner

 Qi received a final message from Packo when she turned on her phone again 30 minutes later.
 He said he had to work early in the morning and could not wait for their dinner to be over.
 He also did not “want” to travel across town and bring the key to her at the restaurant.
 After waiting some amount of time at the building, he had contacted Airbnb.
-Per the resolution center’s instructions, he had left the property.
+Per the resolution center’s instructions, he went home.

 Now Qi asked if he could wait until 10:45, but Packo was already driving.

 An Airbnb representative responded.
 Qi and her husband would be permanently locked out of the Airbnb rental for the night.

 Locked out of their vacation rental.
 Now what?

 As the reality of their situation set in, the couple wondered what they could do.
 They didn’t have their passports and they assumed most hotels would require such documentation.
 Qi describes what happened next:

 The night turned really tough on us, since we were at a point without phone, passports, and a place to go.
 We were basically walking on the main street.
 We didn’t know the neighborhood at all and went in every hotel along the way to try our luck.
 Most hotels were either fully booked or cannot accept us since we didn’t have passports with us.
 After 2 hours, finally one hotel showed us sympathy and allowed us to stay otherwise we would truly [have become] homeless in a place we don’t even know.

 Finally settled in for the night, the couple thought about the day’s events.
-And they became convinced that Airbnb and the host were responsible for their situation.
+They became convinced that Airbnb and the host were responsible for their situation.
 Now with her phone fully charged, Qi sent multiple pleas for help through the Airbnb resolution center.
 But Airbnb had already determined that the couple had not made themselves available to work cooperatively with their hosts.
 The case was closed according to Airbnb.

 But Qi felt wronged and decided to contact the Elliott Advocacy team.